 2:00 – 5:00 PM, every Sunday during the spring through and fall

-Last SUNDAY FUN DAY for 2020 was on November 8.
-Look for us to start up again in the Spring of 2021, depending on COVID-19 restrictions.
+Look for us to start up again in June 2021, depending on COVID-19 restrictions.

 The Farm is always free and open to walk and explore, but now on Sunday afternoons we will have the goats ready to greet you and an Awbury Ambassador on hand to answer your questions.

 Due to COVID-19 restrictions, restrooms will not be available at The Farm.
 Wearing a mask is strongly recommended and all guests are expected to observe proper social distancing.